 This isn’t the same thing as expertise – I don’t have a doctorate in neurology, for example – but that background knowledge did prove incredibly helpful when I eventually got a diagnosis.
 In short, I understand the language that brain scientists speak, and the broader neuroscientific context in which FND is situated.

 I write about the brain dynamics of FND because it helps me make sense of this still-mysterious disorder, and because I hope it will be of some benefit to you.

-What’s the point of this page?
+What’s the purpose of this page?

 I hope this site will be a helpful resource for people who have FND and people who want to learn about it.

 On the science side, I’ll do my best to explain what new brain research shows about FND, and what that means for people with the condition … and everyone else too!
 FND may arise from intrinsic mechanisms of the brain, which is why some scientists think that illuminating FND might be valuable not just to the people that have it, but anyone who wants to understand the human brain.

 This is also a space to tackle the social issues of FND.
 Historically, FND is among the most stigmatized health conditions – it once went by the names of Hysteria and Conversion Disorder – and the way that medical and social authorities have misunderstood it, and mistreated people who suffer from it, is one of medicine’s most dramatic failures.
 Now, that is beginning to change – but there is still much work to do in understanding what went wrong, and what lessons to take from this shameful legacy that still impacts many people today.